-The FRC is releasing this interpretive guideline to provide guidance for management regarding its evaluation and assessment of internal control over financial reporting.
+The FRC is releasing this interpretive guidance to guide management regarding its evaluation and assessment of internal control over financial reporting.
 The guidance sets forth an approach by which management can conduct a top-down, risk-based evaluation of internal control over financial reporting.
 An evaluation that complies with this interpretive guidance satisfies the evaluation requirements of Sec.7(2f) of the FRC Act.
 6, 2011.